michaelnordmeyer/michaelnordmeyer.github.io/_posts/2013-01-11-markup-html-tags-and-formatting.md

     </td>

     <td>
-      Because that&#8217;s all Steve Jobs needed for a salary.
+      Because that’s all Steve Jobs needed for a salary.
     </td>
   </tr>